sithid/codeyou-devops-aws-challenge3/README.md

 - **MySQL Command**: If you're interested in the CMD that image `mysql:9` runs by default then you can find the image [here in dockerhub](https://hub.docker.com/_/mysql).
 You can then go to `Tags` for that image and find the tag `9`.
 This will show you effectively the Dockerfile for this image, the last CMD statement in the layers for this image is the one that will run by default.
 - **Environment Variables** (`ENV`): When we use the `ENV <some variable name>` keyword we are stating to Docker that there should be an environment variable setup at this point in the image build process.
 We can also set a default value that can be overridden at the command line by doing `ENV SOME_VARIABLE="some default value"`
 - **Initialization Script**: Use `COPY` to place the `init.sql` script in the appropriate directory (`/docker-entrypoint-initdb.d/`) so it runs automatically when the container starts.
+- **Docker Image Commands**: You might notice that there's two different commands listed to build an image, 1) `docker image build ...` and 2) `docker build`.
+These are synonamous with each other, they both refer to the same command

 **BONUS**:
 - **Background**: There is a path location specified in the image layers for the `mysql:9` image by the `VOLUME` keyword.
 This location is used by the mysqld server to store all the database information, i.e. database files, tables, etc. Currently in our implementation this data is volatile, meaning that if we rebuild the container then we've lost all that data.
 This behavior is, of course, undesirable.